-pub struct RcWeak<T, A = Global>
+pub struct RcWeak<T, A = Global>{

-{ ptr: NonNull<RcBox<T>>, alloc: A, }
+ptr: NonNull<RcBox<T>>,

 Expand description